pure-js/frontend-code-playground/README.md

 The local place to build and test front-end code.
 ## Prerequesties
-You should have this VSCode plugins installed [Debugger for Chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) But you can use any webserver instead of Live Server extension
+You should have this VSCode plugins installed
+Yo can simply install them from a VSCode workspace recommendations [Debugger for Chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) But you can use any webserver instead of Live Server extension